 Security: TorGuard’s kill switch will block all internet traffic if you become disconnected from the VPN and can also automatically close certain apps.
 A malware blocker is not included.

 Streaming media: I didn’t have much luck streaming Netflix with TorGuard: just three of the sixteen servers I tested worked.
-However, you can purchase access to streaming IP addresses for certain countries, and the one I tested worked perfectly.
+However, you can purchase access to streaming IP addresses for specific countries, and the one I tested worked perfectly.

 PureVPN seems to have made its users happy, but I have a few concerns about the service.
 I found its interface a little inconsistent, they don’t offer an anonymous payment method, and they don’t have the best track record with privacy.
 Nevertheless, there is a lot to like about the service.